vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/108_shatrunAshanam/_index.md

 +++
 ## Comment
 Wanting in Pāipp.
-Used by Kāuç.
-(48. 37) in a witchcraft rite with hymns 31, 34, and 59 (see under 31); and both verses separately are reckoned to the duḥsvapnanāçana gaṇa (note to 46.
+Used by Kāuś.
+(48. 37) in a witchcraft rite with hymns 31, 34, and 59 (see under 31); and both verses separately are reckoned to the duḥsvapnanāśana gaṇa (note to 46.
 9).

 ## Translations